unfuncaptcha/tguess/README.md

 # reverse engineering

-The "tguess" component of a FunCaptcha answer seems to be a way of *verifying* a guess.
+The "tguess" component of a Funcaptcha answer seems to be a way of *verifying* a guess.
 It does so by providing a small JavaScript file when requesting session information, and having your guess be ran through it before submitting an answer.
 This is common "proof of work" approach taken by many different companies to try and combat simple botting attempts.

-When requesting `/fc/gfct`, the endpoint which nessasary important information about your captcha session, there will be a `dapib_url` field:
+When requesting `/fc/gfct`, the endpoint which fetches nessasary information on your captcha session, there will be a `dapib_url` field:

 ```js
 {